-A connected factory uses cloud-based services, like storage and analytics, to assess historical trends as well as real-time data collected from manufacturing devices.
-This type of factory offers a handful of benefits when it comes to streamlining and simplifying business functions, as well as identifying areas for improvement or innovation.
+A connected factory uses cloud-based services like storage and analytics to assess historical trends and real-time data collected from manufacturing devices.
+This type of factory offers a handful of benefits for streamlining and simplifying business functions and identifying areas for improvement or innovation.

-These systems can also enable or assist in remote management and monitoring.
-This can improve accessibility, as well as transparency of practices across the factory floor.
-It’s because of these benefits, and many others, that more companies are considering employing the connected factory model for their business.
+These systems can also enable or assist in remote management and monitoring, thereby improving accessibility and the transparency of practices across the factory floor.
+Because of these benefits and many others, more companies are considering employing the connected factory model for their business.

 Data exists in virtually every facet of business.
 It tells the story of how your business interacts with the world around it.
-Supply chains can generate huge amounts of data, from sourcing to manufacturing to order fulfillment, and even forecasting and performance.
-This is where implementing data optimization and factory connectivity strategies can play such an important role in helping business owners make crucial decisions.
+Supply chains can generate vast amounts of data, from sourcing to manufacturing to order fulfillment, and even forecasting and performance.
+Because of these reasons, implementing data optimization and factory connectivity strategies play an essential role in helping business owners make crucial decisions.

-The supply chain helps dictate some of the most important decisions made for and by businesses, because it helps determine what the existing need is, as well as the resources that any one business can use to fulfill that need.
-Therefore, employing an integrated system can make your whole supply chain much more responsive, which can help improve the accuracy and timeliness of the data you’re working with, as well as streamline the supply chain process by opening communication channels between all parts of it.
+The supply chain helps dictate some of the most critical business decisions as it helps determine current needs and the resources required to fulfill those needs.
+Therefore, employing an integrated system can make your whole supply chain more responsive, which can help improve the accuracy and timeliness of the data you’re working with and streamline the supply chain process by opening communication channels between all parts of the system.

-Smart manufacturing is a broad category that encompasses the utilization of computer integration and cloud services as part of your manufacturing process.
-The connected factory (also sometimes called “connected manufacturing”) business model is classified as smart manufacturing.
-As robotic process automation becomes more commonplace, and manufacturing technology becomes more sophisticated and lucrative for business owners, smart manufacturing practices is becoming more prevalent for manufacturers looking to create a competitive edge.
+Smart manufacturing is a new paradigm that encompasses the utilization of computer integration and cloud services as part of the manufacturing process.
+The connected factory —also called “connected manufacturing” — business model is classified as smart manufacturing.
+As robotic process automation becomes more commonplace and manufacturing technology becomes more sophisticated and lucrative, adopting smart manufacturing practices is becoming more prevalent for manufacturers looking to create a competitive edge.

-The internet of things, or IoT, has become important in the smart manufacturing space.
-IoT describes the process by which tangible things, such as cars, fridges, and smart home devices connect to the internet and exchange data between other devices.
+The internet of things (IoT) has become a necessity in the smart manufacturing space.
+IoT describes the process by which tangible items such as cars, fridges, and smart home devices connect to the internet and exchange data between other devices.

 The IoT is exemplified by smart household objects like those previously listed, as well as industrial tools.
-From a manufacturing perspective, connectivity through the IoT allows for quicker and more accessible data transfer between objects, or even between warehouses.
-This can streamline data collection, helping eliminate errors caused by miscommunications and improving machine learning efforts.
+From a manufacturing perspective, connectivity through the IoT allows for faster and more accessible data transfer between objects or even between warehouses.
+This connectivity can streamline data collection, helping eliminate errors caused by miscommunications and improving machine learning efforts.